ITzBLooD/Gaming-Multi-Launcher-V1/README.md

 	- The target location of the chosen file will reset if you click on "Select" -> choose any one, then you click "Cancel".

+	- Please keep all the .lua files and dont change anything with them, because if you do so, the application will crash.

 6- Thank you, Enjoy using my Launcher!!